scd-github/jsd-lab-website-template/index.md

 Professor Becker's book, Insolvent: How to reorient computing for just sustainability appeared at MIT Press in 2023.

 Get it now!
-Or read through Open Access.
+Or read for free through Open Access.

 {%
   include button.html